 Located 45 minutes north of Boston, a day trip to Newburyport on the North Shore will bring you through farmland to this scenic seaport town.
 Perfect for those seeking a place for shopping and dining along the waterfront, Newburyport is a bustling town for locals and visitors.

-Stroll along the Harbor Walk, picnic in Waterfront Park, visit the Maritime Museum (when it is open), and dine on local seafood.
+Stroll along the Harbor Walk, picnic in Waterfront Park, visit the Maritime Museum and dine on local seafood.
 If you are seeking more of the outdoors, visit one of the nearby parks, beaches, or nature preserves.

 Also 45 minutes north of Boston on Cape Ann, the historic fishing village of Gloucester is a welcome respite in the summer heat.
 While beach parking is reserved for in-town residents, even now you can enjoy a whale watch or sightseeing cruise on a historic Schooner.
 For a cheaper way to get out on the water, buy a $10 ticket for the water shuttle and stay on for a full harbor tour or hop-on and hop-off throughout the day.

 The downtown also offers some great dining choices, including casual dining at Blue Collar Lobster, stylish dining at Minglewood, or waterfront dining at The Studio on the Rocky Point artists’ colony.
 Afterward, take the scenic route along the water up to the quaint and touristic town of Rockport if you have some extra time.
 See more things to do in Gloucester, MA.

 8. Blue Hills